GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/installation/included.md

 This approach is not perfect and has two main problems.
 The first problem is that a 100% coverage is practically not achievable, since the code might have fail assertions in places which should never be reached.
-The second problem is that even though a line of code is touched by the tester, it may not mean that al possible cases in that line are tested.
+The second problem is that even though a line of code is touched by the tester, it may not mean that all possible cases in that line are tested.
 Think for example of an inline if statement, or an assertion macro lines.
 These lines count as being touched by the tester, but only one case may actually be tested.